duclit/lace-lang/README.md

 * Blazingly fast - Static-typing and a rust-like GC allows lace to be faster than most interpreted languages.

 > This project is under development, and the above points might not be true yet.

+### Why is this repo dead?
+This repository won't see much activity for about a month, while I prepare for exams and also properly plan lace's pipeline.